Gaurav9540/aws-interview-questions/README.md

      - we can add only allow rule deny rule not possible in security group

 2. NACL - A Network ACL (NACL) in AWS is a network-level firewall that controls traffic in and out of subnets in your VPC (Virtual Private Cloud).
-     - stateless need to efine both inbound as well as outbound rules
+     - stateless need to define both inbound as well as outbound rules
      - we can create NACL at subnet level
      - we can add allow as well as deny rule in NACL
      - mostly use in complex scenarios